Omid-Mirzaee-Yazdi/consolesimulator/README.md

-This is an educational project, built by [Omid Miraee Yazdi](https://omid.bio/).
+This is an educational project
 ## Getting Started

 First, install the dependencies: